 Routing software for landscaping providers offers many beneficial features.
 These are three of the key benefits that any quality route planning software solution should provide:

 - Time Savings – You can reduce the amount of time spent assigning jobs to your field service workers by letting the lawn care software optimize the jobs to routes.

 - Optimized Routes – Your human resources are one of your most expensive (and valuable) assets.
 Bearing that in mind, the less time they’re driving from job to job, the more time they’re able to service clients.
 Routing software can optimize routing and jobs, so your field service technicians spend less time on the road and more time providing lawn care services.

 - Fuel and Vehicle Cost Savings – Route optimization algorithms take into account various factors.
 Still, ultimately they are designed to find the most efficient routes, and those tend to be the shortest routes as well.
 Even a mile or two saved per route can add up over time, resulting in savings on fuel and reducing wear and tear on your fleet of vehicles.

-In this article, we will not go over specific route planning software, however we have created an article that could be useful which talks about the best route planner app in 2020.
+In this article, we will not go over specific route planning or routing software, however, we have created an article that could be useful which talks about the best route planner app in 2021.

 For more information, read:

 Best Route Planner App in 2021

 The best way is to use business software that can help with customer records and customer relationship management.
 This software helps your landscaping business or lawn care service to produce estimates, invoices, quotes, and thus increase profits for your field service business.